 Physical and Emotional Cravings

-For alcoholism and most drugs, the user will develop a physical and a mental/emotional dependence.
+For alcohol and most other drugs, the user will develop a physical and a mental/emotional dependence.
 There will be a strong physical craving for alcohol or drugs, and what feels like an uncontrollable mental urge or need to give in to that craving.

-Alcoholics and drug addicts feel obsessed with their need to use and abuse substances, and they cannot control how much they use.
-Once they start using it is extremely difficult for them to stop unless they have physically passed out or are incapacitated.
-This is true even when their drinking is causing them serious, life-altering problems at work, school, and home and is causing their health to deteriorate.
+People who have developed a substance use disorder (SUD) feel obsessed with their need to use and abuse substances, and they cannot control how much they use.
+Once they start using it is difficult for them to stop.
+This is true even when their drinking or drug use is causing them serious, life-altering problems at work, school, and home and is causing their health to deteriorate.

 MAT Treatment: By integrating medication into the treatment process, cravings can be greatly alleviated.
 This is known as medication assisted treatment or MAT Call us for more information